 \subsection{Stellar kinematics}

-We map the dominant component for each pixel onto the GECKOS/MUSE stellar kinematic and stellar population maps in a method similar to \citet{querejeta2021} and \citet{martig2021}.
-We assign the component with the highest fraction of pixels in a given bin as the dominant component in that bin.
-Figure~\ref{Fig:masks} shows the overlay of the three dominant components on the GECKOS V$_{\star}$, $h_{3}$, light-weighted age, and metallicity maps.
+We map the dominant component of each VIRCAM pixel onto the Voronoi-binned GECKOS/MUSE stellar kinematic and stellar population maps in a method similar to \citet{querejeta2021} and \citet{martig2021}.
+Maps of light-weighted V$_{\star}$, $h3$, stellar age, and stellar metallicity with the masking regions defined from the photometric decomposition are shown in Figure~\ref{Fig:masks}.
+As predicted for non-axisymmetric (bar-like) orbits, the sign of $h_{3}$ matches that of V$_{\star}$ within the boxy-peanut bulge region only.

-We extract the stellar kinematic and population information for each component.
-In Figure~\ref{Fig:scatterplots}a we plot $h_{3}$ as a function of $\rm{V}_{\star}/\sigma_{\star}$ for each bin, coloured by the dominant component for that bin, and with the opacity of the point representing the fractional dominance of the given component's light in that region.
-Clearly different behaviour for all three components is seen in this parameter space.
-The nuclear disc (yellow points) stands out as a clear anti-correlation in $h_{3}-\rm{V}_{\star}/\sigma_{\star}$ for $|\rm{V}_{\star}/\sigma_{\star}|$ $<$2.
-This behaviour is expected to be the manifestation of the tail of the LOSVD, attributed to the presence of a decoupled, dynamically cold, rapidly rotating nuclear disc likely built by the bar \citep{chung2004}.
-The boxy/peanut (bar) structure (pink points) possesses a correlation between $h_{3}$ and $\rm{V}_{\star}/\sigma_{\star}$, which \citet{bureau2005} attribute to the addition of elongated bar orbits (e.g. x1, 4:1) to the LOSVD, creating the tail of high velocity material required for V$_{\star}$ and $h_{3}$ to correlate.
-Interestingly, the peak in $h_{3}$ appears to align well in $|V_{\star}/\sigma_{\star}|$ with the transition of boxy/peanut dominance to the extended disc.
-Finally, the extended disc presents an anti-correlation between $h_{3}$ and $\rm{V}_{\star}/\sigma_{\star}$ extending out to larger values of $\rm{V}_{\star}/\sigma_{\star}$, and presumably to larger radii where the disc is more rotation dominated.
+We then extract the stellar kinematic and population information of each component.
+In Figure~\ref{Fig:scatterplots} (left panel) we plot $h_{3}$ as a function of $\rm{V}_{\star}/\sigma_{\star}$ for each bin, coloured by the dominant component of each bin, with the opacity of the point representing the fractional dominance of the given component's light in that region.
+All three components exhibit distinct behaviour in this parameter space.
+The nuclear disc (yellow data points) stands out as a clear anti-correlation in $h_{3}-\rm{V}_{\star}/\sigma_{\star}$ for $|\rm{V}_{\star}/\sigma_{\star}|$ $<$2.
+This behaviour is expected to be the manifestation of the low-velocity tail of the line of sight velocity distribution (LOSVD), attributed to the presence of a decoupled, dynamically cold, rapidly rotating edge-on nuclear disc likely built by the bar \citep{chung2004}.
+The boxy/peanut bulge (bar) structure (pink data points) shows a correlation between $h_{3}$ and $\rm{V}_{\star}/\sigma_{\star}$, which \citet{bureau2005} attributed to the addition of elongated bar orbits (e.g. x1 and 4:1) to the LOSVD, creating the tail of high-velocity material required for V$_{\star}$ and $h_{3}$ to correlate.
+Finally, as expected, the extended disc shows an anti-correlation between $h_{3}$ and $\rm{V}_{\star}/\sigma_{\star}$ extending out to larger $\rm{V}_{\star}/\sigma_{\star}$, and presumably to larger radii where the disc is more rotation dominated.

-Clear separation and distinct behaviour in kinematic parameter space is seen between the three photometric components, implying that a simple mapping of the dominant structures extracted from the 2D light distribution can satisfactorily translate to distinct kinematic components.
+Clear separations and distinct behaviours in kinematic parameter space are therefore present between the three photometric components, implying that a simple mapping of the dominant structures extracted from the 2D light distribution can satisfactorily translate to distinct kinematic components.